-While The Crown season 4 has yet to debut on Netflix, anticipation for the upcoming next two seasons of the Emmy-winning historical drama about the royal family is already ramping up.
-The streaming platform recently announced some of the new stars taking over for the current cast -- prepare to say goodbye to Olivia Colman and hello to Imelda Staunton -- and confirmed that season 6 will be its last.
-From the cast to the timeline and production, here is everything ET knows about The Crown seasons 5 and 6 so far:
+With The Crown season 4 now streaming on Netflix, anticipation is already ramping up for the upcoming next two seasons of the Emmy-winning historical drama about the royal family.
+Over the past year, the streaming platform announced some of the new stars taking over for the current cast in season 5 -- prepare to say goodbye to Olivia Colman and hello to Imelda Staunton -- and confirmed that season 6 will be its last.
+From the cast to the timeline, here is everything ET knows about the final two seasons of creator Peter Morgan’s series:

 New Cast Members

-Per tradition of the series, after seasons 3 and 4, The Crown will feature all new performers in the lead roles.
-So far, Netflix has announced several key parts, including Staunton taking over for Colman as Queen Elizabeth II, Jonathan Pryce following Tobias Menzies as Prince Philip, Lesley Manville stepping in for Helena Bonham Carter as Princess Margaret, and Elizabeth Debicki playing Princess Diana after Emma Corrin originated the role.
+Per tradition of the series, The Crown recasts the lead roles every two seasons, meaning that following seasons 3 and 4 audiences will get a whole new cast.
+So far, Netflix has announced several key roles, including Staunton taking over for Colman as Queen Elizabeth II, Jonathan Pryce following Tobias Menzies as Prince Philip, Lesley Manville stepping in for Helena Bonham Carter as Princess Margaret, and Elizabeth Debicki playing Princess Diana after Emma Corrin originated the role in season 4.

 Imelda Staunton as Queen Elizabeth II